Montenegro Travel Guide

 Bus

-Tivat is relatively close to Kotor and Budva, so if arriving here, you can take a taxi for about 20€ or 30€ respectively.
+Tivat is relatively close to Kotor and Budva, so if arriving here, you can take a taxi, but check local prices first.
 There is a bus station less than a mile (1.4 km) from the airport at Tivat Bus.
 You can get there via taxi, or long walk (about 15 minutes) if you’re really set on it.
-I haven’t taken a bus from here, plus, on-line information is limited, and reviews are not positive, so I cannot recommend it.

 To get from Podgorica airport to Kotor or Budva, take a taxi the 12 miles (20 km) to Podgorica bus station.
 See time tables and prices, which are inexpensive.